 - Action Plans – developing global and regional plans required to help parliamentarians that are actively seeking to implement improved anti money laundering practices in their countries and regions; and

 - Lessons Learned – tracking experiences, sharing and synthesizing lessons of parliamentarians engaged in anti-money laundering initiatives to help improve their performance in combating money laundering.

-Roy Cullen, Chair GTF-AML, Former Parliamentarian, Canada
+Roy Cullen, Former Parliamentarian, Canada

 Ricardo García Cervantes, former senator, Mexico

 Robert Masitara, Member of Parliament, Botswana